The Sea Run Brook Trout Coalition was founded by Michael Hopper, Warren Winders, Steve Angers and Geoffrey Day in 2009.

 Steve Angers provided significant help in creating our organizational bylaws.
 Steve also worked with SE MA TU and the MA RI TU Council as National Leadership Representative supporting sea-run brook trout habitat restoration on Red Brook and other streams in Southeastern Massachusetts.
-In 2015, Steve purchased the North Country Angler in North Conway NH and SRBTC wishes him the best of luck!
+In approximately 2010 Steve resigned from our board and in 2015, Steve purchased the North Country Angler in North Conway NH and SRBTC wishes him the best of luck!

 Board of Directors

 Dwayne Shaw, Liaison with Downeast Salmon Federation, Maine

 East Machias, ME

 Tim Purington, formerly Mass Dept of Ecological Restoration, now Executive Director, The Nature Conservancy, MD/DC Chapter